 Biogeography, Cartography, Climatology, Cultural Geography, Development, Environment and Society, GIS, Geomorphology, Hydrology, Medical Geography, Political Ecology, Political Geography, Population-Migration, Remote Sensing, Urban Geography

-The application deadline for domestic students is December 1 each year.
+The application submission deadline for domestic students is December 1 each year.

-The application deadline for international students is December 1 each year.
+The application submission deadline for international students is December 1 each year.

-Applications MUST be submitted by December 1 and TRANSCRIPTS MUST BE RECEIVED by December 1.
+Applications MUST be submitted by December 1.
+Upload one copy of an unofficial transcript for EACH school attended - this is a required part of the online application.
 Reference letters and GRE/TOEFL scores MUST be received by DECEMBER 15.
-Please plan accordingly by ordering transcripts and notifying those writing your reference letters in advance of the December 1 deadline for your application.
-Please be aware that your reference writers will not receive an email asking them to send in their letters until AFTER YOU SUBMIT your application.
-However, because the time between your submission and the deadline for these letters may be minimal if you submit on the due date, they should prepare their letters in advance.
+Please plan accordingly by ordering GRE scores or taking the GRE test early enough to meet this deadline.
+Notify those writing your reference letters in advance of the December 1 submission deadline for your application.
+Please be aware that your reference writers will not receive an email asking them to upload their letters until AFTER YOU SUBMIT your application.
+However, because the time between your submission and the deadline for these letters may be minimal if you submit on the due date (i.e. December 1), they should prepare their letters in advance.